pgeeh/first-to-react/src/pages/MainConcepts/Components/Components.md

 Many examples will show both a Class Component and Functional Component in order to constrast between them and show how certain situations are handled in the different ways.

-The __Class Vs Functional__ example below shows basic version of each a Class Component and Functional Component.
+The __Minimal__ example below shows the most minimal version of each a Class Component and Functional Component.

+The __With Props__ example below how each a Class Component and Functional Component access _props_.